-Some people are however viewing reopening as choosing the economy over people’s lives.
-And to those people, here is another reason to consider reopening; the economic shutdown could lead to an increase in deaths of despair.
 Economic recessions have a considerable impact on people`s health.
-Recessions and unemployment are damaging to mental health, they lead to increase in drug use as well as alcohol use, and contribute to an increase in suicides.
+Recessions and unemployment are damaging to mental health, they lead to an increase in drug use as well as alcohol use, and contribute to an increase in suicides.

 The COVID-19 and lockdown-induced recession have caused tremendous job losses.
-As a nation, we are at risk of experiencing trends similar to those of the Great Recession and other past economic downturns.
-According to research by the Well Being trust, as many as 75,000 Americans are at risk of dying from overdose or suicide due to the corona virus despair.
+As a nation, we are at risk of potentially experiencing trends similar to those of the Great Recession and other past economic downturns.
+According to research by the Well Being trust, as many as 75,000 Americans are at risk of dying from overdose or suicide due to the coronavirus despair.

 Deaths of despair are defined as deaths to drug, alcohol, and suicide, and often associated with socioeconomic factors.
 Unemployment during the Great Recession (December 2007–June 2009) was associated with an increase in suicide deaths and drug overdose deaths.

 There are certain factors at play here that do tend to affect people`s mental health, like job loss.
 But things like isolation, and uncertainty, which have been the common themes of the pandemic, will likely compound on people’s trigger factors.

-According to the latest reports from the Bureau of labor statistics that came up May 8th, we have seen more than estimated 20 million people lose their jobs in the past three months.
-These numbers are already historically so high, extending locks downs extends the risk of higher permanent unemployment numbers as well as economic damage.
+According to the latest report from the Bureau of labor statistics that came up on May 8, we have seen more than an estimated 20 million people lose their jobs in the past three months.
+These numbers are already historically high, and extending locks downs extends the risk of higher permanent unemployment numbers as well as economic damage.

-Additionally most of these job losses are concentrated in low-wage sectors, among low-income people.
-So, People who are already facing economic hardship have been the hardest hit and will continue to suffer higher unemployment rates long after the economy is open.
-Extending the lockdown extends the recovery time for people in these most vulnerable sectors which could be psychologically damaging to some.
+Not to mention that most of these job losses are concentrated in low-wage sectors, among low-income people.
+So, People who are already facing economic hardship have been the hardest hit.
+Extending the lockdown extends the recovery time for people in these most vulnerable sectors, which could be even more psychologically damaging.

 The Leisure and hospitality industry, for instance, has an average hourly wage of $18 per hour which is the lowest compared to all other sectors.
-The retail industry comes second with average per hour wage of $21.20.
-All the other sectors have average hour wages well over $25.00 and have faced relatively lower loss of employment.
+The retail industry comes second with an average per hour wage of $21.20.
+All the other sectors have average hourly wages well over $25.00 and have lost fewer jobs in comparison.